Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI=0

-The form of the rotation matrix $[U_{A}^{B}]$ is given by \eqref{eq:matrix_solada} in Appendix B. For the specific vacua of this Section, consisting of one dilaton and three K\"ahler moduli fields, $[U_{A}^{B}]$ is a $4 \times 4$ matrix given by
+The form of the rotation matrix $[U_{A}^{B}]$ is given by \eqref{eq:matrix_solada} in Appendix B. For the specific vacua of this Section, consisting of one dilaton, three K\"ahler moduli fields and one five-brane modulus, $[U_{A}^{B}]$ is a $5 \times 5$ matrix.
+As discussed in Appendix B, only the first row of this matrix is determined.
+The elements of this row have the form {